How To Have An Amazing Christmas On A Budget

 Christmas!
 I feel like as soon as it’s over, it’s time to start planning again!
 While I love Christmas and the parties and get togethers around the holiday, it can certainly get expensive!
 Between family, friends, neighbors, and coworkers, Christmas certainly has a way of making your wallet lighter.

-With two kids (and one whose birthday is only five days before Christmas), I have had to figure out how to make Christmas less daunting and expensive!
+With two kids (and one whose birthday is only five days before Christmas), I have had to figure out how to make Christmas less daunting and less expensive!
 Here are some ideas to help keep Christmas budget friendly!

 This post contains affiliate links.
 Read more about my disclosure policy here.